CryptoGurujiOG/Nesa-Node-Run-Guide/README.md

 - Enter amount 1 NES
 - Click Next and Appprove

-- You can ask testnet $NES in my Telegram chat group: [Join](https://t.me/CryptoGurujiOG/3444)
+- You can ask testnet $NES in our Telegram chat group: [Join](https://t.me/CryptoGurujiOG/3444)

 ---